PGCert in Attention Deficit Hyperactivity Disorder

 Intellectual Disabilities

-Students will learn about the presentations and aetiology of intellectual disability or impairment, and the impact of these on the individual.
+Students will learn about the presentations and aetiology of intellectual disability or impairment and the impact of these on the individual.
 It also looks at co-morbidity of intellectual impairment with other neurodevelopmental conditions and effective support and services for individuals.
 The module will also consider the social model of disability, as well as examining the importance of neuro-affirmative approaches.
 Students will also consider related issues such as the criminal justice system and safeguarding.

 Accreditation and Careers